 To potentially qualify for PT support (including DSAs) the student must undertake a designated PT course.
 Regulation 83, 2017 Regulations / regulations 5, 6, 7 and 8, 2018 Regulations set out which courses are considered as designated PT courses.
-A PT course will be a designated PT course if it meets the criteria in the Regulations, or has been specifically designated by the Welsh Ministers (regulation 83, 2017 Regulations / regulation 5, 6, 7 and 8, 2018 Regulations).

 The criteria are: